Riverbank Precinct Code Amendment

 Techron

-techron over 2 years ago
+techron about 3 years ago

 When I complained about the loss of space for cycling on North Terrace I was told that I could use the River Torrens.
 When they had the "urban beach" a few years ago we had to get off and walk.
 OK for a few weeks, I suppose.
 But this is permanent.
 No "cyclists dismount" signs!

-Ian Radbone over 2 years ago
+Ian Radbone about 3 years ago